Kristen Johnson: Performing career

 On October 29, 2006, during the 4th Annual International Escape Convention, Johnson was presented with The Masters Award by Thomas Blacke of Escape Masters magazine.
 She performed a new version of her Full View Water Torture Cell, making her one of only two artists to have performed at the first four international escape artist conventions that had been held.

 Johnson's water cell stunt requires her to hold her breath while she picks up a series of locks that fasten chains and secure the lid of the cell.
 She averages 2 minutes and 48 seconds underwater on one breath.
 However, she has occasionally taken up to 3 minutes and 18 seconds to free herself.
 The longest time she has ever held her breath is 5 minutes and 2 seconds.
 She ends her shows with this escape and has performed it as often as 30 times in ten days.
 She offers a $10,000 challenge to anyone who can prove that she takes a second breath, uses an underwater breathing apparatus or a key once she has dropped below the water.

 Accident

-On January 16, 2009, while performing her water torture cell escape during the halftime show of a basketball game featuring the Detroit Pistons versus the Oklahoma City Thunder, Johnson lost consciousness while attempting to open the top of the cell.
+On January 16, 2009, while performing her water torture cell escape during the halftime show of a basketball game between the Detroit Pistons and the Oklahoma City Thunder, Johnson lost consciousness while attempting to open the top of the cell.
 She had to be quickly rescued by assistants.
 A week later, she successfully performed her water torture cell escape at the Ford Park Event Center in Beaumont, Texas.
 This was her 600th performance of the escape.